HotPatcher: A open source UE resource hot patching tool

 5. Supported ImportProjectSettings/HotPatcherAssetManager.

-6. Supported ForceSkip in chunk.
+6. Supported ForceSkip in chunks.

-7. Disabled RTTI implementation for 4.21.
+7. Disabled RTTI implementation in 4.21.

 8. Added CmdHandler module.